prasanna-lmsace/mod_pulse/README.md

 4. **Internal Notes**

-   Include any internal notes or information related to this automation template that will be visible on this template.
+   Including any internal notes or information relevant to this automation template.
+These details will be visible within the template for reference.

 5. **Status**